Shaaali/identity-apps/docs/guides/applications/web-app/saml/configure-login.md

 # Configure SAML login

 You can follow this document to obtain required information and the configurations to:
- - Integrate a web application that supports SAML <br>
+ - Integrate a web application that supports SAML
- - Build login with Asgardeo using an SAML supported library<br>
+ - Build login with Asgardeo using an SAML supported library

-When configuring SAML based sign In, you need to know:
+When configuring SAML based sign in with Asgardeo, you need to know:
-1. SAML endpoints of Asgardeo
+1. SAML IDP endpoints of Asgardeo
-2. Issuer ID of Asgardeo
+2. Issuer of Asgardeo
-3. Certificate of Asgardeo
+3. Public certificate of Asgardeo

  <img :src="$withBase('/assets/img/guides/applications/saml-app/saml-integration.png')" alt="Integrate SAML app">